-Their children were Norman Lee Jennings Jr., Robert Lee Jennings, Myron Jennings, Bonnie Sprowls and Leah Hill.
+The couple's children were Norman Lee Jennings Jr., Robert Lee Jennings, Myron Craft Jennings, Bonnie Sprowls and Leah Hill.

 They resided in Bentleyville, Washington County, PA in 1933-1940, where Norman was a painter with his own shop.
 They were in Fredericktown, Washington County in 1959.
 By 1963, they relocated to San Diego, CA, and by 1971 had moved to Santa Ana, CA.

 In January 1963, Bertha returned to southwestern Pennsylvania to visit her married daughter Bonnie Sprowls and family in Uniontown and married son Myron and family of Washington, PA.